Alden John Bell

 Alden John Bell (July 11, 1904 – August 28, 1982) was a 20th-century bishop of the Catholic Church in the United States.
 He served as bishop of the Diocese of Sacramento in California from 1962 to 1979.

 Biography

 Early life

 Alden John Bell was born in Peterborough, Ontario, Canada.
 He completed his undergraduate education at Saint Patrick's Seminary in Menlo Park, California, and his graduate studies at Catholic University of America in Washington, D.C.

 While at the seminary in 1927, Bell was one of three pastoral interns who were assigned to St. Elizabeth Catholic Church in Altadena, California.

 Priesthood

 He was ordained a Roman Catholic priest for the Diocese of Los Angeles-San Diego on May 14, 1932.
-In 1935, Father Bell persuaded the Sisters of the Holy Child Jesus to teach at the Sacred Heart Mission.
+In 1935, Bell persuaded the Sisters of the Holy Child Jesus to teach at the Sacred Heart Mission.